GatoGraphQL/GatoGraphQL/docs/DeveloperGuide.md

 ### Components

-PoP is framework for building sites using [components](https://en.wikipedia.org/wiki/Component-based_software_engineering).
+PoP is set of PHP components, installable through Composer, for building sites using [components](https://en.wikipedia.org/wiki/Component-based_software_engineering) (i.e. the component as a conceptual unit for building an application).
 In PoP, a component is called a "module", so from now on the terms "component" and "module" are used interchangeably.

 ### Component Hierarchy and JSON Output